freenas/freenas-docs/userguide/virtualmachines.rst

 client can connect to the VM to provide screen output and keyboard and mouse input.

-.. note:: Each VM can only have a single VNC device.
+Each VM can only have a single VNC device.
 An existing VNC interface can be changed by clicking |ui-options| and :guilabel:`Edit`.

-.. note:: :ref:`Docker Hosts <Docker Hosts>` are not compatible with VNC connections and cannot have a VNC interface.
+:ref:`Docker Hosts <Docker Hosts>` are not compatible with VNC connections and cannot have a VNC interface.

 .. note:: Using a non-US keyboard via VNC is not yet supported.
 As a workaround, select the US keymap on the system running the VNC client,